 LaMeka-LeShe Dolby

-Individual and Corporate Giving Specialist
+Individual and Corporate Giving Coordinator

 As the Individual and Corporate Giving Specialist at Homeless Children’s Education Fund, LaMeka-LeShe Dolby identifies, cultivates, and stewards individual and corporate donors.
 Working closely with the Development and Administrative team, LaMeka-LeShe maintains accurate and up-to-date donor records for the organization.